Subway Store Manager

 What's the most frequent customer complaint you get?

-Asked by Doney almost 10 years ago
+Asked by Doney over 10 years ago

 The most frequent is probably when the meat product is not heated up to a sufficient temperature.
 And even then its not really a complaint its just;